 “the bands all sound amazing.
 Two rehearsals a week is hard work, but gee they sound good.
 The conductors are passionate and dedicated…”

 “the program is completely inclusive, teaches the children a love of music… creates a beautiful social environment, fosters school spirit, school pride and enormous self confidence…”

 Please see below to find out more about the program.
-If you would like further information, please have a look at our 2018 hand book (yet to be updated for 2019): 2018 Junior Band Handbook or contact the co-convenors by email at firstname.lastname@example.org
+If you would like further information, please have a look at our hand book on our website or contact the co-convenors by email at firstname.lastname@example.org